DasDingoCodes/articy3RenPy-Code-Generator/readme.md

 To update your RenPy code, just export your Articy project to JSON and execute the conversion script again.
 The Code Generator will automatically remove the old files in ``path_target_dir`` and fill it with new code generated from ``path_articy_json``.

+``articy_to_renpy.bat`` is a file for convenience.
+If you place it and a custom ``config.ini`` file into your game directory, you can execute the script with a double click instead of having to call ``python converter.py path/to/config.ini`` manually.
+Just make sure to execute the script in an environment with Python 3.9 or higher.

 ## Setup Articy-project

 ### Creating template for raw RenPy code